The Bankrate promise

 Before working with a car-buying service, Fix suggests browsing auto research websites, such as Edmunds or Kelley Blue Book, to learn the average sales price for your desired car in your local area.

-Another benefit to doing your homework upfront is that buyers should have a good idea of what they want before they contact the service company, Nielsen says.
+Buyers should have a good idea of what they want before they contact the service company, Nielsen says.
 “It’s difficult to help you if you’re looking at minivans, sports cars and convertibles all at the same time,” he says.
+Consider your lifestyle to find the right car.
+Factors like budget, commute and frequency of use should guide your choice.

 Nielsen suggests narrowing down your search to your top two or three choices, including make, model, color and options, before contacting a car-buying service.
 “Think about what it is that you truly want to buy and how much you want to spend,” he says.